 About Jazz Congress

-The conference will take place on Thursday, January 11 and Friday, January 12, from 9 am to 5 pm.
+The conference will take place January 13th and 14th, 2020.
 It will be held at Jazz at Lincoln Center, which is located at Broadway and 60th Street in New York City.

-The Jazz Congress is organized by Lee Mergner of JazzTimes, Aaron Bisman and Gabrielle Armand of Jazz at Lincoln Center and Don Lucoff of DL Media.
+The Jazz Congress is organized by Lee Mergner of JazzTimes, and Aaron Bisman, Gabrielle Armand, and Sasha Stern of Jazz at Lincoln Center.

 JazzTimes is America’s preeminent jazz magazine providing irreverent, uncompromising and often provocative coverage of the American jazz scene.
 Relying on an award-winning editorial staff, JazzTimes encompasses special themes, directories, comprehensive news reports and an extensive music review section.
 JazzTimes is a must-read for the jazz enthusiast.
 On the web at jazztimes.com.

 About Jazz at Lincoln Center

 The mission of Jazz at Lincoln Center is to entertain, enrich and expand a global community for Jazz through performance, education and advocacy.
 With the world-renowned Jazz at Lincoln Center Orchestra and guest artists spanning genres and generations, Jazz at Lincoln Center produces thousands of performance, education, and broadcast events each season in its home in New York City and around the world, for people of all ages.
 Jazz at Lincoln Center is led by Chairman Robert J. Appel, Managing and Artistic Director Wynton Marsalis, and Executive Director Greg Scholl.